 For two months, Texans refused to acknowledge the war had ended and slavery had been abolished.

 Two months and four days after President Lincoln was murdered, on June 19, 1865, General Granger would arrive on the island of Galveston, TX armed with 2,000 troops and a proclamation that would change the shape of Texas history forever by declaring freedom for 250,000 human beings who had been enslaved against their will.

-General Granger’s words:
+General Granger’s delivered proclamation:

 “The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and free laborer.”

-“For He is our peace who made both groups one and tore down the dividing wall of hostility… He did this so that He might reconcile both to God in one body through the cross by which He put the hostility to death,” (Ephesians.
+Happy Juneteenth.
+May the gladness of this temporal celebration direct all of our hearts and minds to the eternal oneness that is ours in Christ Jesus alone.
+Click To Tweet“For He is our peace who made both groups one and tore down the dividing wall of hostility… He did this so that He might reconcile both to God in one body through the cross by which He put the hostility to death,” (Ephesians.
 2:14-16).